Even the best driver has human moments. And a lot can happen in a few milliseconds on the road.

 How would you react if you'd just won a huge sweepstakes?
 We created this piece to celebrate the moment an everyday dude wins.

 Aquaphor is great for helping tattoos heal.
 We created in collaboration with photographer John Midgley and tattoo artist Scott Campbell to showcase the power of Aquaphor healing ointment.
 Feed your freshly minted tattoo some Aquaphor next time you get inked.
 They love the taste.

 BK's King Deals are cheap.
 So cheap, you'll feel like you've robbed us.
-This campaign heightens the feeling of lawlessness when enjoying a BK King Meal.
+We created this campaign to heighten the feeling of lawlessness when ordering a BK King Deal.